 Introduction to BPMN#

-This is an opinionated introduction to some of the most common BPMN 2.0 symbols and their uses.
+This is an opinionated introduction to some of the most common BPMN 2.0 symbols and their use from a task automation perspective.

 Sequence flow#